-Section 15: EFFECTIVE DATE.
-That this Preliminary Rate Resolution shall be in full force and effect immediately upon its passage and adoption.
+in full force and effect immediately upon its passage and adoption.

-PASSED AND ADOPTED this day of , 2017.
+PASSED AND ADOPTED this day of , 2018.

 JOSH LEVY, MAYOR

 ATTEST:

 PATRICIA A. CERNY, MMC, CITY CLERK

-APPROVED AS TO FORM AND LEGALITY For the use and reliance of the City of Hollywood, Florida, only.
+APPROVED AS TO FORM AND LEGAL SUFFICIENCY for the use and reliance of the City of Hollywood, Florida, only.

-ALAN FALLIK, ACTING CITY ATTORNEY
+DOUGLAS R. GONZALES.
+CITY ATTORNE